 Expensive synthetic testosterone patches are available for women by prescription.
-However, safe, inexpensive and natural BioTE therapy can increase testosterone levels in women without many of the dangerous side effects.
+However, safe, inexpensive and natural Biote therapy can increase these levels in Denver females without many of the dangerous side effects.

 Testosterone in Men and Women

-While doctors know that women produce testosterone, many don’t think that testosterone is important for women.
+While doctors know that females produce testosterone, many don’t think that testosterone is important for women.
 They believe that only “female” hormones (progesterone and estrogen) have any bearing on a woman’s health and well being.
 Over the last decade, more and more evidence has been discovered that shows that testosterone is extremely important for women.
-Testosterone in women is especially important for staying healthy, fit, and sexually active.
+Healthy Testosterone levels are especially important for staying healthy, fit, and sexually active.

 A widely known study showing testosterone’s importance for woman was published in the New England Journal of Medicine.
 Researchers examined the effects of testosterone on women that had had hysterectomies and also had both ovaries removed.